entur/tiamat/README.md

 curl --max-time 6000 -H"Accept: application/xml" -H"Content-type: application/xml" -XPOST -d@netex_site_frame_stop_places.xml http://nhr.rutebanken.org/jersey/site_frame
 ```

-Note that the import above is somewhat fragile.
+*Note that the import above is somewhat fragile.
 It is developed during the proof of concept.
 For instance, it does allow you to call the import multiple times.
+It also might happen that you loose the connection, but the import continues to run in Tiamat.
+Please monitor the logs of Tiamat while using the import.*